This post may contain affiliate links. Please read our disclosure policy.

 - Toppings (optional): grated cheddar, avocado, cilantro, tortilla strips, etc.

 - Add the ground beef to a large soup pot over medium-high heat.
-Brown the beef, and if there's excess fat, spoon most of it out.
+Brown it, breaking it up with your spoon as you go along, for about 10 minutes.
+If there's excess fat, spoon most of it out.

-- Add all the ingredients to the pot except for the cream cheese and salt & pepper.
+- Add the remaining ingredients to the pot except for the cream cheese and salt & pepper.

 - Increase the heat to high and bring the soup to a boil.
-Turn down the heat so it's simmering gently for 8 minutes.
+Turn down the heat so it's simmering gently, uncovered, for 8 minutes.
 While the soup cooks, prep your toppings.

 - Cut the cream cheese into smaller pieces and add it to the soup.
 Let it melt in (you may have to stir it a fair bit until it's fully dissolved).
 Season the soup with salt & pepper and serve with toppings as desired.